softwareplanet/rails-cms-module/softwareplanet-cms/guide/md/setup.md

 * Run `bundle` rake command.

-* Run `rake cms:wizard` rake command to setup devcms.
+* Run `rake cms:wizard` rake command to setup SoftwarePlanet CMS.
 See output to understand what modifications it applied.

 * Start the rails server, using `rails s`